-- The guidebook is broadly structured in alignment with prospective Call guidelines and assessment criteria (though these may be subject to change between Calls).
-However, the primary design principle is to support cities' ideation and thinking in advance of submitting an application. - Key terms and concepts, highlighted in bold and blue, are defined for the purpose of NZC Pilot Cities Programme, and can be found in the Glossary. - In the case of a multi-city application to a Pilot Cities Call, please note that references in this document to "city" will imply the group of cities or each city involved in that group.
+- The guidebook is broadly structured in alignment with the Call guidelines and assessment criteria, though the primary design principle has been to support cities' ideation and thinking in advance of submitting an application. - Key terms and concepts, highlighted in bold and blue, are defined for the purpose of NZC Pilot Cities Programme, and can be found in the Glossary. - As per the Call Guidelines, in the case of a multi-city application to the Pilot Cities call, please note that references in this document to "city" will imply the group of cities or each city involved in that group.